 This is the oldest trick in the book for a reason!
 Having a meal or snack before hitting the store can be a game changer when it comes to sticking to your grocery list.
 Here are some of our favorite grocery lists that might give you some inspiration.

-The truth is, willpower is finite and takes focus.
+The truth is, that willpower is finite and takes focus.
 Imagine what we all could accomplish if our energy wasn’t being wasted on fighting temptations multiple times a day.
 Here are a few ways you can set your environment up for success:

 Looking for more ways to make your environments work for you?
-Check out the WAG 7 Day Environmental Overhaul!
+Check out the WAG 7-Day Environmental Overhaul!

-Using your phone while you cook can be a pain, so write the ingredients and weights on a sticky note and you can input them all in MyFitnessPal later!
+Using your phone while you cook can be a pain, so write the ingredients and weights on a sticky note, and you can input them all in MyFitnessPal later!

-Hit it to subtract the weight of your bowl and after adding ingredients, so you don’t have to use separate bowls (or unnecessary math!).
+Hit it to subtract the weight of your bowl after adding ingredients, so you don’t have to use separate bowls (or unnecessary math!).
 Here’s a video demonstrating how to use it in case you never have.

 If the amount of food you plan to eat each day feels overwhelming, divide it evenly through your meals.
 For example, if you are planning to eat four times a day and your protein goal is 130 grams for the day, you can aim for about 30–33 grams of protein per meal.
 You can do the same by dividing carbs and fats, and by doing this you’ll have a general framework to plan out your meals for the day.